How to plan your wall or fencing project

 When you’ve made decisions about all the different factors regarding your wall or fence, you need to make sure everything is OK with both your neighbours and your local council.

 Most councils impose restrictions on construction in homes and backyards – particularly wall and fencing structures.
-Your local council will have its own set of rules and regulations regarding things like residential height, style, positioning, and whether or not you need to give notification that you are building a new structure.
+Your local council will have its own set of rules and regulations regarding height, style, positioning, and whether or not you need to give notification that you are building a new structure.

 You will also need to talk to your neighbours about what you’re planning to build.
 Even if you think it won’t impact your neighbours or their property, it’s common courtesy to let them know if you’re planning to construct a new wall or fence.